haka-security/haka/doc/user/tutorial/filter.rst

 Basic IP filtering
 ^^^^^^^^^^^^^^^^^^

-the direcctory <haka_install_path>/share/haka/sample/filter/ contains all the example files for this section.
+The direcctory <haka_install_path>/share/haka/sample/filter/ contains all the example files for this section.

 A basic filter script on IP fields is provided as ``ipfilter.lua``: